Jack Black Likens Donald Trump To Charlie Sheen When He Was On His ‘Winning’ Kick

 Actor Jack Black was at the Sundance Festival this weekend, when he was at the Variety Studio to promote his new film, The Polka King.
-Black is the star of the film, playing s polka sensation who ran a Ponzi scheme.
+Black is the star of the film, playing a polka sensation who ran a Ponzi scheme.
 Then the conversation turned to politics and the Sundance Women’s March and Trump becoming president.
 Black then moved to Donald Trump’s obsession with women, and likened him to Charlie Sheen back in 2011, when he went around, yelling “Winning!”

 Back during the time he told the public he had “tiger blood,” Charlie Sheen said that he was on a bender, and he torched his career using drugs and drink, going off the rails, said the Inquisitr.
-Sheen admits that after he found out about his HIV status, he went on a “suicide run” with crack cocaine, and heavy alcohol consumption.
+Sheen admits that after he found out about his HIV status, he went on a “suicide run” with crack cocaine and heavy alcohol consumption.
 Despite that behavior, Sheen says that when he started taking his HIV drugs, he stuck to the regimen.
 He says he stopped taking illicit drugs, he still drinks.

 Sundance Film Festival: Just what is #ThePolkaKing starring Jack Black? https://t.co/tItHfGJ1n2